-Is This Too Good to Be True?
+Is This Too Good To Be True?

 We hear that a lot.
 Quite frankly, we get it.
-We do have a terrific program, one puts you in an excellent position to be employed after graduation or to find help in following your dream, and we offer all this for a remarkably affordable tuition rate.
+We do have a terrific program, one that puts you in an excellent position to be employed after graduation or to find help in following your dream, and we offer all this for a remarkably affordable tuition rate.
 So we get it, it does sound too good to be true.

 If you are serious about film school, we encourage you to do your homework.
 Then, check us out.
 Read our success stories.
 Call us and ask us to put you in touch with our current students and graduates and talk to them directly.
 If you do this, we are convinced you will be convinced and eager to take advantage of all that our program offers.

 One other point worth making: if you know anybody who is actively working in the film business, ask them to look over our website and offering and see what they say.
 (The constant refrain we get is “I wish the Film Connection was around when I was getting started.”)
 You see, working film professionals know that one of the best ways to get established in the film business is to get yourself inside the door of a film production company, work you tail off, learn on real shoots from real pros, and make connections.
 Guess what–that’s exactly how the Film Connection works.
 You know why?
 Because the entire Film Connection program was designed from the ground up by working film professionals.

 So defy conventional wisdom that says when something sounds too good to be true, it is.
 The Film Connection is the exception to that rule.
 This is your future we’re talking about; do your due diligence, visit one of our affiliated film production companies and talk with the film professional who will serve as your personal mentor (teacher), and then come to your own conclusions.

 IF YOU HAVE THE INTEREST, WE HAVE THE RIGHT FILM PRODUCTION COMPANY AND MENTOR FOR YOU.